geotools/geotools/docs/developer/conventions/module.rst

 * modules/category/module/src/test/resources

-  Resources required for tests only
+  Resources required for tests only, often these are placed in a "test-data" folder to prevent confusion with normal java packages.

 * modules/category/module/target